financial advisers

 Indices used (including interest & dividends): Investment Grade Bonds – GBP hedged Bloomberg Global Aggregate Index; High Yield (Riskier) Bonds – GBP hedged Bloomberg Global High Yield Index, Developed Equities – MSCI World Index in GBP; Emerging Market Equities – MSCI Emerging Markets Index in GBP; FTSE 100 (UK Large Capitalisation Equities)

-Diving into stylistic performance within indices, high price securities (often described as ‘growth’) fell over the quarter, down 2.8%, whilst smaller companies were up 2.8%.
-Cheaper ‘value’ companies (which generally includes oil & gas and other commodity companies) relatively outperformed over the quarter, up 6.5%.
+Diving into stylistic performance within indices, high-price securities (often described as ‘growth’) fell over the quarter, down 2.8%, while smaller companies were up 2.8%.
+Cheaper ‘value’ companies (which generally includes oil and gas and other commodity companies) relatively outperformed over the quarter, up 6.5%.

 Selected Style Returns 2022